ikus060/minarca/doc/minarca-client.md

 [Fix 'Apple could not verify app is free of malware' Mac error - bypass Gatekeeper macOS Sequoia](https://www.youtube.com/watch?v=biIvAM94b98)

-## Link your client with Minarca Server
+## Configure your client with Minarca Server

 Pre-requisite: You need to have a functional Mianrca Server deployed.
 You may use <https://test.minarca.net> which is made available for testing purpose.